jhuntley/jhuntley.github.io/content/posts/unity_netcode_camera.md

 }
 ```

-Note the GhostCompenent attribute attached to the component.
+Note the GhostComponent attribute attached to the component.
 This is key.
-In my understanding, this attribute specifies that this component will only
+In my understanding, this attribute specifies that the client should both simulate and predict the the behaviour of the entity attached to this component.
+More specifically, it tells the server and client that this component will be subject to regular updates and that the data predicated by the client (to help with smoothing) might need to be overwritten by the server data if there's a contradiction.

 The next step is to create the ISystem script (PlayerCameraTargetUpdated) that will grab the component PlayerCameraTarget as a singleton (only one per client) and pass its information on to the Hybrid Camera Manager.
 Here is the script in question: